googleapis/java-pubsublite-spark/samples/README.md

 ## Common issues
 1. Permission not granted. <br>
-   This could happen when creating topic and subscription, or submitting a job to your Dataproc cluster.
+   This could happen when creating a topic and a subscription, or submitting a job to your Dataproc cluster.
    Make sure your service account has at least `Editor` permissions for Pub/Sub Lite and Dataproc.
    Your Dataproc cluster needs `scope=cloud-platform` to access other services and resources within the same project.
    Your `gcloud` and `GOOGLE_APPLICATION_CREDENTIALS` should access the same project.
 Check out which project your `gcloud` and `gstuil` commands use with `gcloud config get-value project`.